Security-Tools-Alliance/rengine-ng/README.md

     MIN_CONCURRENCY=10
     ```

     MAX_CONCURRENCY: This parameter specifies the maximum number of reNgine-ng's concurrent Celery worker processes that can be spawned.
 In this case, it's set to 80, meaning that the application can utilize up to 80 concurrent worker processes to execute tasks concurrently.
 This is useful for handling a high volume of scans or when you want to scale up processing power during periods of high demand.
-If you have more CPU cores, you will need to increase this for maximised performance.
+If you have more CPU cores, you will need to increase this for maximized performance.

     MIN_CONCURRENCY: On the other hand, MIN_CONCURRENCY specifies the minimum number of concurrent worker processes that should be maintained, even during periods of lower demand.
 In this example, it's set to 10, which means that even when there are fewer tasks to process, at least 10 worker processes will be kept running.
 This helps ensure that the application can respond promptly to incoming tasks without the overhead of repeatedly starting and stopping worker processes.